BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 3. Serialize the result and render the response.

 I should emphasize that in real life, the tests should always come first.
-How easy is to test this view?
+Actually this view is pretty simple to test.
 The only dependency here is an object which implements ``VoteForArticleUseCase`` protocol TODO:source: